-This research underpins our teaching at undergraduate and postgraduate level as well as providing opportunities for staff to undertake consultancy.
+Research is at the heart of our School endeavours and underpins the teaching at undergraduate and postgraduate level as well as opportunities for our staff to undertake consultancy.

 The School’s transformational research projects seek to address some of the major issues both within our professions, local services, our community and beyond it.
 By pulling together academics working across disciplines to tackle important, social, scientific and environmental challenges, these projects are making an impact on people's lives and helping to expand our base of world-leading research.

 Our research-excellence underpins the content and delivery of all our teaching programmes – undergraduate and postgraduate.
 We are committed to enabling all of our students to profit from a culture of learning aligned with our research and knowledge-transfer ethos, which is based upon critical enquiry, debate and self-motivation.

 We work in Collaboration and Partnership with our professional colleagues to ensure that our research is informed by and applicable to practice and that our students are evidence-based professionals.

 The School of Allied Health and Community researchers are passionate about offering supervision to research students at all levels of education.
 We have a wide range of research interests and work together in interdisciplinary supervisory teams to support students to achieve their research goals in a range of health-related topics.
 There are four Higher Research Degree programme across the school including:

 We currently offer two types of research degree programme in the School of Allied Health and Community; Master of Philosophy (MPhil) and Doctor of Philosophy (PhD).
 We can offer students supervision across the healthcare professions, including Allied Health, Occupational Therapy, Physiotherapy, Paramedics, Physicians Associates, Social Work, and Social Welfare.
 Our research focus is on extending and improving healthcare professional practice and patient outcomes and therefore applied research, evaluative research and educational research related to Health care is encouraged.